karnpapon/jot/README.md

-# Jot
+# `Jot`

 <img src="src/assets/ss.png"/>

-Jot (จด) is a simple writing tool focus on writing, no fancy viewer, no image-embed, no mind-map, graph, etc. inspired by the a simplicity of [TextEditor](https://support.apple.com/en-ae/guide/textedit/welcome/mac), and an intuitive distractionless of [Left](https://github.com/hundredrabbits/Left), powered by [Tauri](https://tauri.app), a framework for building tiny, blazingly fast binaries for all major desktop platforms.
+Jot (จด) is a simple writing tool focus on writing, no fancy viewer, no image-embed, no mind-map, graph, etc. inspired by the a simplicity of [TextEditor](https://support.apple.com/en-ae/guide/textedit/welcome/mac), and an intuitive distractionless of [Left](https://github.com/hundredrabbits/Left).
+Powered by [Tauri](https://tauri.app), a framework for building tiny, blazingly fast binaries for all major desktop platforms.

 # features